gkaffka/android_http_server/README.md

 To execute the tests you can use the command:
 `./gradlew check`
-<BR>Another alternative is to run directly from teh Android Studio by using the gutter icon.
+<BR>Another alternative is to run directly from Android Studio by using the gutter icon.

 ## Project structure
 The project is divided into 4 main layers: